lisaoude/gifinder-pwa/README.md

 <br/>

 ### Lighthouse test 1 - No optimizations added
-First, I ran my Web App through as it was - no performance based optimizations added.
+First, I ran my Web App through as it was - no performance-based optimizations added.
 As you can see, Gifinder scores 67 on performance, 75 on accessibility, 100 on best practices and 73 on SEO.
 Definitely some room for improvement here!
-The lowest scoring option here is performance, so lets's take a look at that.
+The lowest scoring option here is performance, so lets take a look at that.

 </br>